 In consultation with the Congress, the functional classification is adjusted from time to time as warranted.
-Detailed functional tables, which provide information on Government activities by function and subfunction, are available online at https://www.whitehouse.gov/omb/analytical-perspectives/.
+Detailed functional tables, which provide information on Government activities by function and subfunction, are available in the Analytical Perspectives volume online.

 Agencies, Accounts, Programs, Projects, and Activities